Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 Imagine smaller and less crowded Angkor Wat in Cambodia, and you will get Sukhothai in Thailand.

 The city of Sukhothai is the birthplace of the Thai language, art, and architecture.
 Sukothai literally means ‘the dawn of happiness’.

-Visiting Sukhotai equals visiting Thai’s Angkor Wat.
-Observing historical ruins of Sukhothai is one of the top Thailand things to do.
+Visiting Sukhotai equals visiting the Thai Angkor Wat.
+Observing the historical ruins of Sukhothai is among the top Thailand things to do.